SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 }
 ```

 When building SharePoint Framework client-side web parts using React, after changing the web part properties interface, you need to update the web part's **render** method that uses that interface to create an instance of the main React component.
-In the code editor open the **./src/webparts/gallery/GalleryWebPart.ts** file.
+In the code editor, open the **./src/webparts/gallery/GalleryWebPart.ts** file.
 Change the web part **render** method to:

 ```ts
 export default class GalleryWebPart extends BaseClientSideWebPart<IGalleryWebPartProps> {